Meistache/RedumpCUE2GDI/README.md

 Updates to the original program include:
 - The ability to pass a file name to be processed via command line to allow batch jobs.
 - Output on file creation status via console when running through a batch script.
-- Organization of the created files into folders that allow for easy removal when converting completly from BIN/CUE to GDI to CHD.
+- Organization of the created files into folders that allow for easy removal when completly converting BIN/CUE -> GDI -> CHD.
 - Updated images file resources.

 Additional Batch Files: